murilorvargas/beautysalon/README.md

   <img alt="Beautysalon" src="assets/github/nlw-together.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+The following tools were used in this project:

 - HTML
 - CSS
 - JavaScript

-## 💻 Projeto
+## 💻 Project

-O Beautysalon é uma aplicação no formato landing page, responsiva, para usar em diversos tipos de micro, pequena e média empresas.
-Contém as seguintes seções: Header, Navigataion, Home, Sobre, Serviços, Depoimentos, Contato e Footer.
+Beautysalon is a responsive landing page application for use in different types of micro, small and medium-sized companies.
+It contains the following sections: Header, Navigation, Home, About, Services, Testimonials, Contact and Footer.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under license from MIT.
+For more details, see the [LICENSE](LICENSE) file.